 Can Being Cheated On Physically Impact Your Brain?

 For victims of infidelity, a broken heart is an understatement.
-Being cheated on can take a big, lasting toll on your well-being, physically and mentally.
-Grief, chronic stress, self-destructive habits, and health issues are usually what happens to a person being cheated.
-As sexologist Rob Weiss (via Brides) puts it, "Damaged relationships don't heal overnight.
+After all, being cheated on can take a lasting toll on your well-being, both physically and mentally.
+As sexologist Rob Weiss told Brides, "Damaged relationships don't heal overnight.
 Moreover, damaged relationships don't heal simply because one party wants them to."
 Well, if only there was a way to prove with facts all the havoc that the cheating party inflicted on our lives instead of a simple "You broke my heart!" accusation.

 Being cheated on can physically impact your brain